Live dashboard · Updated 23 Aug 2026, 06:58 SAST

 Dam Levels.

-Cape Town's six major dams are holding just 73.6% of total capacity this week an improvement from 64.8% at the same point last year.
+Cape Town's six major dams are holding just 77.7% of total capacity this week a steep fall from 84.8% at the same point last year.

 Key indicators · dam storage